jujumiago/living-civilization-framework/ARTICLE.md

 Education is therefore not only about transferring information.

-It is about developing people who can understand, create, contribute, and improve society.
+It can also support the development of people who are able to understand, create, contribute, and improve society.

 ---

 # 5. Contribution and Value

-Every civilization depends on contribution.
+LCF recognizes that civilizations develop through many forms of contribution.

 Contribution can appear as: